Mikrodizajner/PHP-OOP-members-site-example/README.md

-This is a barebones member site example with a register-login form and a password recovery script that can be used as a starter file for larger projects.
-Please note that I didn't use namespaces since there's just to few classes here.
+Barebones member site example with a User class defined, register-login form and a password recovery script that can be used as a starter template.